rossoc/LoRAPID/README.md

-<h1 style="text-align:center;"> LoRAPID </h1>
+<h1 style="text-align:center;"> SEG-PEFT </h1>

-LoRAPID is a repository for medical image segmentation research, focused on polyp detection in endoscopic images.
+SEG-PEFT is a repository for medical image segmentation research, focused on polyp detection in endoscopic images.
 The project explores the effectiveness of LoRA (Low-Rank Adaptation) for medical image segmentation tasks, specifically comparing full fine-tuning vs. parameter-efficient fine-tuning approaches on the